cjdbarlow/bedside-notebook/anaesthesia/periop/nerve-integrity.md

 ##Somatosensory Evoked Potentials
 Method:
+* Evaluates entire pathway including subcortical structures
+Deeper monitoring than achieved with EEG.
-* Stimulating electrode applied to a nerve:
+* Two stimulating electrodes applied to a nerve:
 	* Median
 	* Posterior tibial nerve
 	* Common peroneal
 * Monitor may be:
 	* Over the sensory cortex
+	Scalp divided into sections, with electrodes applied in a standardised way.
 	* With epidural electrodes
 	Tend to be difficult to place and may move intraoperatively.
+	* Along the peripheral nerve
+	E.g. at brachial plexus for median nerve.
 * Evaluate proprioceptive signals
 Therefore evaluate **dorsal column** function.